sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 more powerful table attribute variant (`<table sbb-table>`) and use its sticky modes.
 Alternatively, the sticky classes can be set manually.

-The former business table (`<table sbbTable>`) has reached a few breaking changes which are explained in the following sections.
+The former business table (`<table sbbTable>`) is the basis for the new table module, but it has a few breaking changes which are explained in the following sections.

 The following selector renames have been performed.
 All renames are processed by the automatic migration.